 About the game

 Join our community on our Discord server to coordinate with fellow players!

-The game ends as soon as the NETSEC group gains root access of the target node or when all AGENTs or NETSEC members have been eliminated from the game.
-If the NETSEC operation leader gives root access to an AGENT member.
+The game ends when the NETSEC group successfully gains root access of the target node, when all AGENTs or NETSEC members have been eliminated, or if the NETSEC operation leader gives root access to an AGENT member.
 So, be prepared for the unexpected and join our community of players for an unforgettable experience.

 Trust no one